 At the foot of the Babash-Ata, the village is a great spot for hikes and simply for enjoying wilderness.
 The legendary walnut forest which borders the village is the ideal place for a one day hike.
 Its many walnut trees can reach a height of up to 30 m (98.4 ft).
 You will also discover the 23 meters high sacred waterfall known as the "Cave of Forty Angels".
 There, you will be able to buy souvenirs.

 On the other side of the village stands one of Kyrgyzstan’s highest waterfalls with 80 m (262 ft) height.
 The hike takes a few hours and has a fairly steep and difficult portion, so get ready!
 A panoramic view on the village and forest at the top will take your breath away.
-The village with suitable accommodation also offers small trekking tours in the surrounding area for those who wish to explore more the region.
+The village has suitable accommodation and also offers small trekking tours in the surrounding area for those who wish to explore more the region.
 There are also hot springs where you can have a healing swim.

 There are buses and collective taxis from Bishkek to Arslanbob.
 The taxi leaves the station as soon as it is full.
 It takes about 8 to 9 hours to reach the village.